 To wrap the yarn under, pull the yarn beneath the next dowel.
 Then, wrap the yarn up over the top of the dowel, back behind the dowel, and then move onto the next dowel.
 You can see this in the image below.

 If you wrap the entire piece in one direction, this is what it will look like on each side:

-Of course, changing the yarn is pretty fun too.
-To switch yarns, just tie the current yarn to a new piece of yarn with a double knot and keep wrapping.
-You can trim and tuck in the ends when you are done wrapping.
+Switching yarns is simple.
+All you need to do is tie the current yarn to a new piece of yarn with a double knot and keep wrapping.
+That’s it!
+Super easy.
+To keep everything looking tidy, you can trim and tuck in the ends when you are done wrapping.

 I liked playing around with different weights and types of yarn.
 The thick ruffle yarn I used on some of my pieces created great texture.

 When you are done wrapping, your god’s eye craft can be all finished OR you can add a little something extra with some simple tassels or pom poms.
 I decided to add tassels to some of my pieces and I love the way they turned out.
 You could also add pom poms using my favorite pom pom makers or even just your fingers using this method.